Become Tomorrow's Game Changer!

 To ensure Grenoble Ecole de Management is the right fit for you, you may be asked to participate in an interview.
 You will be notified if an interview is necessary after the Admission Board meets.

 Admission is on a first-come, first-served basis.
 Please consult rolling admissions deadlines.

-Fees are subject to change.
-Please verify program fees each year before the beginning of the school year.
+* Fees are subject to change.
+Please verify program fees each year before commencement.

 - Tuition, project supervision, and access to GEM facilities

 - Travel and accommodation for the International Study Trip**.
 Please note that students are responsible for the payment and arrangement of a visa if necessary.

 Program fees do not cover accommodation, meals, insurance, visa, and personal expenses.